 3. Pour a variety of paint colors into a tray.

-If preferred, you can provide a tray for each paint color.
+- If preferred, provide a separate tray for each paint color.

 - You painted a row of red triangles and a row of blue circles.